akiomiyao/ped/README.md

 Column 10: Genotype (M: homozygous, H: heterozygous)
 ```

-- A part of structural variation result is
+- A part of the structural variation result is
 ```
 1       923312  1       923312  f       deletion        -1      50      0       0       31      M
 1       931147  1       931131  f       insertion       4       50      0       5       19              CCCTCCCTCCC